 Healthy eating means establishing good habits.
 First, examine your eating patterns.
 Do you tend to eat erratically, often skipping meals?
 If so, you’ve learned that this only leads to extreme hunger and uncontrolled eating at the end of the day.
-The first good habit to set is eating three balanced meals a day, with healthy snacks in between as needed.
+The first good habit to set is eating three balanced meals a day, with nourishing snacks in between as needed.
 This keeps the body supplied with a steady source of fuel.
 In addition to regular eating, where and how we eat are equally important.
 Do you frequently find yourself wolfing down your dinner in the car, munching in front of the TV, or grabbing snacks as you stand at the refrigerator door?
-We need to incorporate calmer eating practices, such as sitting at the table without distractions (including mobile devices), so we can enjoy our food.
+Try incorporating calmer eating practices, such as sitting at the table without distractions (including mobile devices), so you can enjoy your food.

 Healthy eating means variety and moderation.
 This advice may sound boring, but the key to good health is eating something from all food groups, in moderation.
 Carbohydrates, proteins and fats ALL play important roles in maintaining a healthy body.
 Eating a variety of types of foods also ensures that we’re supplying our bodies with all the necessary vitamins and minerals.
 Any diet plans that require eliminating lists of foods or whole groups are going to be lacking in certain nutrients, and are also not realistic in the long run.